Sierra (film)

 Sierra is a 1950 American Western film directed by Alfred E. Green and starring Wanda Hendrix, Audie Murphy and Burl Ives.
 The film was based on the 1937 novel The Mountains Are My Kingdom by Stuart Hardy.

 Plot

 Jeff Hassard (Dean Jagger) and his son Ring (Audie Murphy) lead an isolated existence in the mountains breaking horses, because Jeff is wanted for a murder he did not commit.
-Their lives are interrupted when they stumble upon a young woman, Riley (Wanda Hendrix).
+Their lives are interrupted when they stumble upon a young woman lawyer, Riley (Wanda Hendrix).
 When Jeff is injured, Ring has to go into town to get help.